statpascal/emul99/readme.md

 ## TiPi

 The TiPi hardware is simulated and can be used with the original DSR ROM (an assembled version is included in the "roms" directory).
 On the Raspberry Pi side, WebSocket emulation mode needs to be enabled; the file README.md in the emulation directory of the tipi installation provides further details.
-IP and port of the WebSocket server are set in the configuration file of Emul99; see example.cfg or tipi.cfg for an example.
+IP and port of the WebSocket server are set in a config file as shown; see example.cfg or tipi.cfg for a complete example.

+    tipi_dsr = ../roms/tipi.bin
+    tipi_addr = 127.0.0.1:9901

 Please note that the code does almost no error checking; if the connection to the WebSocket server cannot be established or gets broken the emulated